 See recipe card at the bottom of the post for the full list of ingredients and exact amounts.

 - Brown sugar.
-I use dark brown sugar for the rich molasses flavor, but light brown sugar will also work well.
+I use dark brown sugar for the rich molasses flavor.
+Light brown sugar will also work well.

 - Oil.
+I prefer oil instead of butter in this chocolate chunk banana muffin recipe because it keeps them extra moist.
 Choose a neutral-flavored vegetable oil; I use canola.

 🥣How to Make the Best Banana Chocolate Chunk Muffins